TagPro-PreciousRoy/TagPro/README.md

   - TagProBot.user.js "Merged result of build process."

 Usage:
+===
    Edit your file and reload extension in chrome (I advise: https://github.com/Rob--W/Chrome-Extension-Reloader which adds a shortcut and a button next to greasemonkey to reload extentions.)

- Setup (Close WebStorm):
+Setup:
+===
   - Change build/make.js and create a build/platform.extention.js if you want something else then a chrome .user.js.
   - Change main.js to update your VERSION and the BOT to use.
   - Change CustomBot.js to make a bot.

 "WebStorm project file: "TagPro/.idea/watcherTasks.xml" provides the arguments for setting up Juicer and UglifyJS."

-   Chrome:
+- Chrome:
-    goto chrome://extensions/, check-[X] Developer Mode,
+    - goto chrome://extensions/, check-[X] Developer Mode,
                                click Load unpacked extension...
-    Drag the empty TagProBot.user.js into the window to install.
+    - Drag the empty TagProBot.user.js into the window to install.
-    Locate the file on your System(, linux example provided.)
+    - Locate the file on your System(, linux example provided.)
 Put that "URI+File" and replace with the value in the Uglifyjs arguments option.

-   WebStorm:
-     "TagPro/.idea/watcherTasks.xml"
+  (Close WebStorm)

+- WebStorm("TagPro/.idea/watcherTasks.xml")
   - Juicer bin PATH: <option name="program" value="$PROJECT_DIR$/../../.gem/ruby/2.1.0/bin/juicer" />
   - Uglifyjs bin PATH: <option name="program" value="/usr/bin/uglifyjs" />
     -  <option name="arguments" value="TagProBot.user.js --comments all --screw-ie8 true -o /home/xorc/.config/chromium/Default/Extensions/bkicbikhncibkncmhbkgnghlmkenihfp/1.0_0/script.js" />

 Behaviour:
+===
 Currently it merges files as following:
 1. It builds 'build/make.js'. (@depend ../main.js, @depend chrome.userScript.js)
   a) make.js references which platform.extention.js to use for building a extention.
       Currently it loads chrome.userScript.js which adds the neccessary information to make a user.js script in chrome.
       (Note: ATM all the settings have to be changed in this file regarding the user.js @'docblock' comments.
   b) Loads the contents of main.js.

 2. main.js has a reference to which bot to load. and holds a VERSION variable. (@depend CustomBot.js)

 3. CustomBot.js whatever you want.

 4. Merges it all into one file named: /TagProBot.user.js

 5. Minifies TagProBot.user.js into the chrome extension script.js in it's chrome extension directory.